Theater Talkback: The Year in Miscellany By CHARLES ISHERWOOD

 The chutzpah award To the indomitable Frank Wildhorn, who continues to brave Broadway despite reliable evidence that neither critics nor audiences (in sufficient numbers) have any great affection for his work.
 It’s notable for any composer to have two shows open on Broadway in a single year.
 That Mr. Wildhorn achieved the feat with the ill-received “Wonderland” and “Bonnie and Clyde” beggars belief.

-The appointment of the director Les Waters to head the Actors Theater of Louisville, which hosts the annual Humana Festival of New American Plays.
+Most promising out of town development The appointment of the director Les Waters to head the Actors Theater of Louisville, which hosts the annual Humana Festival of New American Plays.
 This festival has been drifting toward obsolescence in recent years, as more and more regional theaters compete for new work from emerging playwrights.
 Mr. Waters has just the kind of adventurous eye (he was crucial in helping establish Sarah Ruhl as a playwright of consequence) that the theater needs at this juncture.

 Most overhyped show Another tie!
 Between two musicals of vastly different fates, and indeed qualities.
 “Spider-Man: Turn Off the Dark” managed to turn turmoil and near-calamity into surprisingly robust ticket sales, although the possibility of it recouping its massive investment still seems remote.
 Meanwhile, the unceasing barrage of advertisements for “The Book of Mormon,” to which you cannot get a ticket for love or money (well, maybe for lots and lots of money) has begun to seem positively sadistic.
 I’m so tired of the television ads I’ve had to stop watching “The Daily Show” at night.
 Wake me when it’s over.